david-fong/okiidoku/cpp/cpp-notes.md

 - Do not use `static` inside a member function to hold a lambda that captures `this`, since `this` is not always at the same address.
 Seems obvious in retrospect.

+- Emscripten does not support the `-march=` flag. https://github.com/emscripten-core/emscripten/issues/20244#issuecomment-1722510550

 ## more

 - [equality and ordering operators](https://brevzin.github.io/c++/2019/07/28/comparisons-cpp20/)